 DESIRE → VISION → ART → FINE ART PHOTOGRAPHY

-Thinking backwards now, I will say that striving for finding your vision is the most important thing in art.
+Thinking backward now, I will say that striving for finding your vision is the most important thing in art.
 Because this is what creates art in the first place.
-Without vision there is no art, or fine art photography in our case, no matter how original/impressing/popular/best-selling the subject is, how good your camera and lens are, how much you know about photography and gear, and how perfect your processing skills are.
+Without vision, there is no art, or fine art photography in our case, no matter how original/impressing/popular/best-selling the subject is, how good your camera and lens are, how much you know about photography and gear, and how perfect your processing skills are.

 Vision is the backbone of your work and everything else comes next.
 No exception here.